tomsing1/mbl2018/README.md

 2. An `Rpkg` subdirectory, which contains the `mbl2018` R package used during the workshop.

+## Getting Help

+Please feel free to contact either Thomas Sandmann or Steve Lianoglou if you need help with any of the topics covered during our workshop.

 ## The mbl2018 R package

 The `mbl2018` R package contains utility functions to help with: